 Laurenzian Library

-History of the Laurenzian Library
+The history of the Laurentian Library

 It all started in 1437, when one of Cosimo de' Medici's friends died.
-According to the will, the library of the deceased was transferred to the Medici family, who themselves had been collecting ancient manuscripts for a long time.
+According to his will, the library of the deceased was transferred to the Medici family, who themselves had been collecting ancient manuscripts for a long time.
 So in 1444, there was not enough space in the luxurious mansion to accommodate all the folios, and the Medici partially transferred the books to the monastery of San Marco.
 It should be noted that this noble family ruled Florence for a long time and was considered one of the most influential and wealthy families of the XIV-XVII centuries.

 What to see?